 I have started trying to clear the bottom of the loch of the cans and hope that positive action inspires more positive action!
 All we can do is our own wee bit.
 Despite the frustrations and actions of a few I still don’t think any of us can have ownership of a particular swimming spot or beauty spot in general.
 Scotland is absolutely stunning and its beauty can actually help to inspire positive change in others.
 This is especially true in terms of improving people’s mental health and wellbeing.
 I think that’s worth sharing- don’t you?

-On that note, here are my four favourite swimming spots.
+On that note, here are my five favourite swimming spots.

 A Famous Loch